 “But what does it mean?”
-I asked a giant dressed in leather work overalls as he explained the organic ethos of his restaurant in Nørrebro.
+I asked a giant dressed in leather overalls as he explained the organic ethos of his restaurant in Nørrebro.

 “I’m not sure if there’s an English word for it,” he replied.
 “But the best translation would be ‘cosy.’”

 After arriving in Copenhagen feeling battered and bruised, hygge sounded good.
-My first glimpse of the city revealed a leaden grey sky, the sort that often spreads itself across damp and drizzly Britain.
+My first glimpse of the city revealed a leaden sky, the sort that often spreads itself across damp and drizzly Britain.
 Flanking the station, massage parlours, dance clubs and posters promised to “make your wet dreams come true.”

 The next day, I met up with Thomas Meier Lorenzen, an event coordinator in the city.